 This government must be made aware that race-based legislation is not palatable to the 85% non-Maori population and their re-election is not assured.

 “How do we

 Ideas that come to mind are: protests and spontaneous actions that convey our rejection of any attempt to impose any form of race-based legislation upon the general public.
 Maori use hikoi and the occupation of council chambers (Opotiki), or occupation of disputed land (Ihumatao) to make their displeasure known.
 There is plenty of noise and fanfare and what is good for them is good for us.

-Such impositions are racist and show disrespect for other cultures.
-Maori culture in turn, will earn our disrespect.
+are racist and show disrespect for other cultures.
+Maori culture in turn, will